RigsOfRods/docs.rigsofrods.org/gameplay/beginners-guide.md

 # Driving

 The DAF semi isn't the most agile or best looking truck in the game, but it serves us a purpose later.
 The camera inside the Rig-a-Deal is fixed, so you will be unable to move it until you leave.
-Switch to the in-cab camera by hitting `C` twice.
+Switch to the in-cab camera by hitting `C`.
 Use the `UP` arrow key to accelerate out of the *Rig-a-Deal* (Rigs of Rods uses a simulated clutch which begins to engages at a specific point.
 This why the semi doesn't move until 1000 RPM).
 Use `DOWN` to brake, and `LEFT`/`RIGHT` arrows to steer.
 Use `PGUP`/`PGDOWN` to select your transmission direction/speed.

 Start by exploring Coldwater, the town you begin in.
 It isn't very big but provides some decent moving room.
 If you get stuck, or wreck, hit `I` to reset back to the *Rig-a-Deal*, or `BACKSPACE` to reset the truck in its current position.

 If you hold `BACKSPACE` for one second, you will enable the "advanced repair mode" which lets you move the vehicle to any position by using the `WASD` keys to move and the arrow keys to rotate.
 Press `BACKSPACE` again to exit.

 You can switch transmission modes by hitting `Q`.
-There are 5 transmission modes are available:
+There are 5 transmission modes available:
 * Automatic shift
   * The gear change is fully automatic, the player only has to set the gear by pressing `PGUP`/`PGDOWN`.
 * Manual shift: Auto clutch